 Alhambra is currently closed due to COVID-19 (earliest opening 12 April), but the reservation system is open for ticket purchases.

 Alhambra’s official website can be found here.

-One significant change is that there will no longer be any ticket allocation to hold, then confirm, issue and pay; all tickets must be paid in full and all names will have to be entered at the time of purchase.
+A significant change is that there will no longer be any ticket allocation to hold, then confirm, issue and pay; all tickets must be paid in full and all names and ID numbers (e.g. passport numbers) must be entered at the time of purchase.
 You will only be able to change a small percentage of the names (see ticket amendments below).

 The annual capacity of Alhambra is 2,763,500 people.